 - The difference between porous and non-porous materials

-- How often sex toys should be cleaned
+- How often you should clean your sex toys

-- The best way to clean sex toys by material
+- The best way to clean sex toys based on material

-Keep reading to learn more about how to safely clean your sex toys.
+Keep reading to learn more about how to clean your sex toys safely.

 Porous vs. Non-Porous

-The first step in cleaning your sex toys is determining whether they are made from a porous material or a non-porous material.
-The latter have microscopic holes that allow for microorganisms, like fungi, bacteria and other dirt, to live in your toys even after they’ve been wiped down, meaning you’ll need to give toys made from porous materials a more thorough cleaning.
+The first step in cleaning your sex toys is determining whether they are made from porous or non-porous materials.
+The latter have microscopic holes that allow microorganisms, including fungi, bacteria, and other dirt, to live in your toys even after they’ve been wiped down.
+Put simply; this means you’ll need to give toys made from porous materials a more thorough cleaning.

 A few examples of porous materials include elastomer (rubber), latex and Cyberskin.
 Non-porous materials from which sex toys are frequently made include borosilicate glass (like Pyrex), silicone, ABS plastic and metals.